gouravshenoy/gouravshenoy.github.io/_posts/2017-02-10-distributed-workload.md

 date:   2017-02-10 18:00:00
 categories: airavata-courses spring17
 tags: workload distributed
-image: /images/workload_mgmt.jpg
 ---
 # Distributed Workload Management
-This report mostly contains links to Wiki pages written to address different aspects of the theme: **distributed workload management**, and are part of this repository.
+This report mostly contains links to Wiki pages written to address different aspects of the theme: **distributed workload management**, and are part of [this repository](https://github.com/airavata-courses/spring17-workload-management).
 You can find and navigate through all of them [HERE](https://github.com/airavata-courses/spring17-workload-management/wiki).

 ## Problem Statement
 Through this theme we intend to find the best possible solution to the issue of managing workloads, in a distributed environment with a micro-services based architecture, with emphasis on how these would benefit Apache Airavata.
 This leads to finding the best way that different micro-services (eg: Airavata micro-services) should communicate and distribute work.
 A lot has been written about the problem statement and requirements in the main [Wiki page](https://github.com/airavata-courses/spring17-workload-management/wiki).